Venaitura

 - 14 % negative mentions

-The music in the game receives mixed reviews, with some players praising its charm and the noticeable changes that enhance the experience, particularly when progressing to new areas like getting a boat.
-However, there are also criticisms regarding its quality, with some users finding it lacking.
-Overall, the soundtrack is generally appreciated for its fit with the game's vibe and story.
+The music in the game receives mixed reviews, with many players praising its charm and the noticeable changes that enhance the experience, particularly when progressing to new areas like getting a boat.
+However, some users express dissatisfaction, describing the music as lacking in quality.
+Overall, the soundtrack is generally well-received, contributing positively to the game's atmosphere.

 “I love the music, and once you get the boat, I really noticed the change in the music.”